Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 This interview was conducted in October 2023 over Zoom and is an audio transcript with minor edits for clarity, brevity and correctness.

-Ryan, thanks so much for coming back to join us again on Longevity Blog, we are really excited to talk to you about some updates that Tru Diagnostic has to their biological age estimates.
+Ryan, thanks so much for coming back to join us again on A Longer Life, we are really excited to talk to you about some updates that Tru Diagnostic has to their biological age estimates.

 The new algorithm is called “OMICmAge” which you are pronouncing as “OMIC Age”.
 This algorithm is multi “omic” in nature and has demonstrated some very impressive results particularly in predictive capability for mortality and health outcomes.